At MongoDB.Live, we announced the beta of 4.4, the latest version of the MongoDB database.

 Resumable Initial Sync makes it easier and faster to scale-out when adding new replicas or recover nodes that have fallen too far behind the rest of the cluster.

 AWS IAM Authentication simplifies cloud-native security by reusing existing regular and temporary Amazon IAM credentials when connecting to our fully-managed MongoDB Atlas global cloud database service.
 Starting with 4.4, MongoDB supports TLS 1.3 when used with a compatible OpenSSL library.
 TLS 1.3 and the accompanying forward secret ciphers can further help meet strict encryption-in-motion requirements.
-TLS 1.3 has also been backported to all supported MongoDB releases.
+TLS 1.3 has also been backported to all supported MongoDB releases and will be available in Atlas within the next couple of quarters.

 Getting started with MongoDB 4.4